Prompt Responses

 Is A Crutch Better Than A Walking Stick?

-Crutches might be useful if you have problems standing on one leg or if you want to rest your legs.
-As far as support and stability go, they fall between a walking stick and a walking frame.
+Crutches might be useful if you have problems standing on one leg or want to rest your legs.
+They are between a walking stick and a walking frame in terms of support and stability.